Watch the video above: What information is contained in the latest batch of court documents? Jackson Proskow walks us through the latest allegations.

 Previously released documents detail dozens of meetings between Ford and Lisi at gas stations, city hall and city parks during their investigation.

-“Throughout this investigation it has been established Alexander LISI and Mayor FORD call and meet each other on a regular basis,” the new documents state.“Some of these communications and meetings have been indicative to that of drug trafficking.”
+“Throughout this investigation it has been established Alexander LISI and Mayor FORD call and meet each other on a regular basis,” the new documents state.

 That statement echoes those of Ford’s staffers who said in interviews with police that they believe Lisi “may have involvement in relation to drugs.”